tuo/tuo.github.io/_posts/2021-12-04-auto-carp-fishing-part1.md

 A wheelbarrow - I thought angling is about minimalistic and keeping it simple until some Fox/Korda/Nash/Gardner/Mainline angler of carp fish comes with a wheelbarrow and point to all kindas gears(mat、bivvy、camo cool bags、 bait belts, coffee maker、tea press、kettle、stove、dinner set and cookware sets, etc) inside it smirking and saying:  "Oh my Gawd, dear comrade，my young bloke, how dare you?
 I'm the true minimalist - just one item - the barrow!
 Horray :)".

 Surely, good types of equipment, tackles, and gears could bring better angling experience, some edges, and more comfortable when angling - unless you know what're doing.
 Like a double-edged sword, it comes with pros and cons.
-Those types of equipment make it so cumbersome to move around, even demoralizing, just take a look at the mountains and rice fields in my case - how steep the slope is in the mountainside and how close those rice fields are laid out next to each other like a grid.
+Those types of equipment make it so cumbersome to move around, even deflated, just take a look at the mountains and rice fields in my case - how steep the slope is in the mountainside and how close those rice fields are laid out next to each other like a grid.

 <img src="http://d2h13boa5ecwll.cloudfront.net/20211201autofishingpart1/tough_road.jpg" style="zoom:50%;display:flex;" />